roe-dl/weewx-skyfield-almanac/README.md

 A: You will have to re-install this extension after you installed the skin.

+Q: What can I do if I don't want the skins' language files augmented with astronomic terms from this extension?

+A: Unfortunately there is no direct way to do so, but there is a workaround.
+   You can unpack the downloaded ZIP file, which will create a directory `weewx-skyfield-almanac-master`.
+Within that directory you can remove the `lang` directory, and then install the extension from the `weewx-skyfield-almanac-master` directory.

 ## Credits

 * [Tom Keffer et al. (WeeWX)](https://github.com/weewx/weewx)